peter88213/nvhelp-en/source/file_menu.rst

 With **File > Refresh tree** or ``F5``, you can refresh the tree.

--  “Normal” sections that have been moved to an “Unused” chapter are made “Unused”.
+-  "Normal" sections that have been moved to an "Unused" chapter are made "Unused".
 -  Parts and chapters are renumbered according to the `Auto numbering settings <book_view.html#auto-numbering>`__.
--  The “Trash” chapter is moved to the end of the book, if necessary.
+-  The "Trash" chapter is moved to the end of the book, if necessary.

 Lock